 Configuring Replication

 Replication configuration involves the configuration of two or more instances of AMPS.
 For testing purposes both instances of AMPS can reside on the same physical host before deployment into a production environment.
-When running both instances on one machine, the performance characteristics will differ from production, so running both instances on one machine is more useful for testing configuration correctness than testing overall performance.
+When running both instances on one machine, the performance characteristics will differ from production, making this setup more useful for testing configuration correctness than testing overall performance.

 Any instance that is intended to receive messages via replication must define an incoming replication transport as one of the Transports for the instance.
 An instance may have only one incoming replication transport.